Prawns (100 G) and Noodles (1 Serving (160g))

 How to consume Noodles, Prawns without glucose spikes

-Enhance your meal with additional protein like tofu or a boiled egg to help stabilize blood sugar levels.
+Enhance your meal with non-starchy, fiber-rich vegetables like spinach, broccoli, or bell peppers.
+Fiber slows down digestion and can help stabilize blood sugar levels.

 Stay Hydrated